-This tutorial will provide a walkthrough to install Gremlin on Windows Server 2019 and then perform a Chaos Engineering experiment using a Gremlin CPU attack.
-The same process can be followed for all supported Windows versions (Server 2008 and later, Client Vista and later) and attack types.
+This tutorial provides a walkthrough for installing Gremlin on Windows Server 2019 and performing a Chaos Engineering experiment using a Gremlin CPU attack.
+The same process can be followed for all supported Windows versions and attack types.

 Before you begin this tutorial you need the following: